denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 between text on paper and text on the screen.
 The words may look the same, but the underlying material affordances of the medium differ in significant regards.
 For a literary scholar, that means analysis cannot be confined to reading for meaning alone.
-How does reading persist, when the reading device can reconfigure a text dynamically: to fit individual taste, mood, or politics?
+How will close reading persist, when the reading device reconfigures a text dynamically: to fit individual taste, mood, or politics?
 The formulation of this narrowly literary-theoretical concern opens the way to the broader question of empowered human--computer interaction.
 Textual legibility, as I will argue, is crucial to a critical understanding of what it means to remain human in a digital world.

 Software developers, graphic designers, system administrators, and project managers routinely architect technologies that have deep cultural significance,